Applicability of hybrid planar films of biaxial nematics for in-plane switching:A detailed Monte Carlo study: Model and Simulation details

-In Type - A film, the molecular $\textit{z}$-axes are anchored along the Z-direction in the surface layer near, say, lower substrate of the cell (k=1), while they are kept planar (say, parallel to Y-axis) in other surface layer, near the substrate (k=$\textit{d}$).
-As the substrates do not interact with the minor axes of the molecules in this film, they are not, $\textit{a priori}$, oriented in any specific direction, until guided by equilibrium conditions under a given interaction model.
+In Type-A film, the molecular $\textit{z}$-axes are anchored along the Z-direction in the surface layer near, say, the lower substrate of the cell (k=1), while they are kept planar (say, parallel to Y-axis) in other surface layer, near the substrate (k=$\textit{d}$).
+As the substrates do not interact with the minor axes of the molecules in this film, they are not, $\textit{a priori}$, oriented in any specific direction, until guided to equilibrium conditions by the intermolecular and substrate interactions.

-In the Type - B film, we impose anchoring conditions of equal strength on all the three molecular axes at each of the two substrates, and use the biaxial Hamiltonian model to account for their interactions with the substrates.
-The boundary conditions on the film at the two surfaces is summarized as (see Fig.~\ref{fig:1}):\\
+In the Type-B film, we impose anchoring conditions of equal strength on all the three molecular axes at each of the two substrates, and use the biaxial Hamiltonian model to account for their interactions with the substrates.
+The boundary conditions on the film at the two surfaces are summarized as (see Fig.~\ref{fig:1}):\\